pylint-dev/pylint/doc/faq.rst

 4.1 How to disable a particular message?
 -----------------------------------------------------------

-Add "#pylint: disable=some-message,another-one" at the desired block level or at the end of the desired line of code.
+For a single line : Add ``#pylint: disable=some-message,another-one`` at the end of the desired line of code.
+Since Pylint 2.10 you can also use ``#pylint: disable-next=...`` on the line just above the problem.
+``...`` in the following example is a short hand for the list of messages you want to disable.

-A block is either a scope (say a function, a module), or a multiline statement (Try, Finally, if statements, for loops).
+For larger disable : You can add ``#pylint: disable=...`` at the block level to disable for the block.
+It's possible to enable for the reminder of the block with ``#pylint: enable=...`` A block is either a scope (say a function, a module), or a multiline statement (try, finally, if statements, for loops).
 `It's currently impossible to disable inside an else block`_

+Read :ref:`message-control` for details and examples.

 .. _`It's currently impossible to disable inside an else block`: https://github.com/PyCQA/pylint/issues/872